riceissa/issarice.com/README.md

     rsync -r --delete _site/ destination_directory/

-Note that in the interest of [Cool URIs][cool], the compiled files have no file extensions (which would usually be `.html`).
+In the interest of [Cool URIs][cool], the compiled files have no file extensions (which would usually be `.html`).
 Therefore locally opening the files in your browser may not work as expected.

-Note also that since the Markdown files in this repository use Pandoc's Markdown, they do not render correctly on GitHub.
+Since the Markdown files in this repository use Pandoc's Markdown, they do not render correctly on GitHub.
 Any MediaWiki files in this repository will render incorrectly on GitHub as well, because they use special templates that are only available on some